 To enable automatic tablet splitting, use the

---enable_automatic_tablet_splitting flag and specify the associated flags to configure when tablets should split.
+--enable_automatic_tablet_splitting flag and specify the associated flags to configure when tablets should split, and use

-When automatic tablet splitting is enabled, newly-created tables have one shard per T-Server by default.
+When automatic tablet splitting is enabled, newly-created tables with hash sharding have one shard per yb-tserver by default; from version

 Automatic tablet splitting happens in three phases, determined by the shard count per node.
 As the shard count increases, the threshold size for splitting a tablet also increases, as follows: